CVE-2019-16769

 Technical Details

-The `serialize-javascript` package versions before 2.1.1 are vulnerable to XSS due to their failure to adequately sanitize serialized regular expressions.
+The serialize-javascript package versions before 2.1.1 are vulnerable to XSS due to their failure to adequately sanitize serialized regular expressions.
 Specifically, when the package serializes a JavaScript regular expression, an attacker can craft an input containing malicious script tags or other executable code that is not properly escaped during the serialization process.
 When the client-side application then deserializes and renders this output, the embedded malicious code will be executed in the user's browser context.
 This attack vector hinges on an application serializing attacker-controlled data that includes regular expressions and subsequently rendering it on the client side.

 What is the Impact of CVE-2019-16769?